sehusao/gs-telegram-bot-testing/readme.md

 1. Leave the parameters that do not need to be included in the request empty.
 2. The values of fields with the type "json" must be valid JSON text.
-3. To check the validity of the JSON text, you can use **"Validate JSON in current cell"** from the Utilities menu.
+3. To check the validity of the JSON text, you can use **"✅ Validate JSON in current cell"** from the "🛠️ Utilities" menu
+4. You can also use the **"🔁 Convert JS object to JSON"** function from the "🛠️ Utilities" menu to convert a JavaScript object to JSON
-4. You can view the request history on the **Log** page.
+5. You can view the request history on the **Log** page.
-5. Script errors are stored in the **Error** sheet and are also displayed in a message on the screen.
+6. Script errors are stored in the **Error** sheet and are also displayed in a message on the screen.

 ## Handling Updates from the Bot